Cancer World Magazine

 Who can apply for a Cancer Journalist Grant?

 The grant is open to print, broadcast and new media journalists.
-Preference is given to early- to mid-career journalists who are based in Europe and are freelancers.
+Preference will be given to early- to mid-career journalists who are based in Europe and are freelancers.

 What do the winners of the Cancer Journalist Grant receive?